maximnaidenov/angular-busy-tracker/README.md

 [Live Demo at codepen.io](http://codepen.io/maximnaidenov/pen/azLWww)

 ###Spinner inside a button
-Place the busy tracker directive as attribute on the button.
-Template could access any parameter from  the object provided in the attribute **busy-params**.
+Place the busy tracker directive as attribute on the button. **BREAKING from v2.0.0** Template could access any parameter from  the object provided in the attribute **busy-params**.
 So to provided the button text that is shown next to the spinner in the default button template simply set it to **busy-params** object.
 ```html
 <button ng-click="save()"
         busy-tracker="savingPromises"